 Mr. Chen was the first-prize winner at the Seventh Banff International String Quartet Competition as the founding member of the Daedalus Quartet; the Quartet was also awarded the Pièce de Concert prize for the best performance of a commissioned work and the Székely Prize for the best performance of a Beethoven quartet.
 A three-time, top-prize winner at the Taiwan National Instrumental Competition, Mr. Chen is a graduate of the Curtis Institute of Music, where he studied with the legendary Joseph dePasquale.
-His other teachers have included Ben Lin and Toby Appel.
 Mr. Chen has served as principal viola of the Curtis Symphony and recently appeared as guest principal viola with Japan’s Hyogo Performing Arts Center Orchestra, the San Diego Symphony, and the Saint Paul Chamber Orchestra.
-Mr. Chen’s recording of Chiayu’s Twelve Signs for solo viola on the Naxos Label was praised in Gramophone magazine’s Awards 2015 issue for its ‘“mesmerizing intensity.’“
+Mr. Chen’s recording of Chiayu’s Twelve Signs for solo viola on the Naxos label was praised in Gramophone magazine’s Awards 2015 issue for its “mesmerizing intensity.”

-As a chamber musician, Mr. Chen has been a frequent participant with Marlboro Music, performing in its 50th anniversary concerts in Boston and New York’s Carnegie Hall, and in several “Musicians from Marlboro” national tours.
+As a chamber musician, Mr. Chen was a participant at Marlboro Music, performing in its 50th anniversary concerts in Boston and New York’s Carnegie Hall, and in several “Musicians from Marlboro” national tours.
 He performs annually at the Kingston Chamber Music Festival in Rhode Island with his wife, pianist and Artistic Director Natalie Zhu, and has also participated in such festivals as Ravinia, Caramoor, Saratoga, Bridgehampton, and Music from Angel Fire.
-With Ms. Zhu, Philadelphia Orchestra colleague and First Associate Concertmaster Juliette Kang, and cellist Thomas Kraines, he is a founding member of the Clarosa Piano Quartet, dedicated to exploring and enriching the piano quartet repertoire.
-Their debut performance earned praise from the Philadelphia Inquirer as “a combination of easy cohesion and unfettered, expressive freedom.”
-The Quartet made a highly anticipated debut for the Philadelphia Chamber Music Society in May 2016.
+With Ms. Zhu, Philadelphia Orchestra colleague First Associate Concertmaster Juliette Kang, and cellist Clancy Newman, he is a founding member of the Clarosa Piano Quartet, dedicated to exploring and enriching the piano quartet repertoire.
+Their debut performance earned praise from The Philadelphia Inquirer as “a combination of easy cohesion and unfettered, expressive freedom.”
+The Quartet made its debut for the Philadelphia Chamber Music Society in May 2016.

-Mr. Chen currently serves on the faculty of Temple University’s Esther Boyer College of Music and its Preparatory Division.
+Mr. Chen serves on the faculty of Temple University’s Esther Boyer College of Music.
 He performs on a viola made by Carlo Antonio Testore in Milan, Italy, c.
 1756.
-He and Natalie resides in Narberth, PA, with their daughter, Clara.
+He and Natalie reside in Narberth, PA, with their daughter, Clara.

 Photo: Jessica Griffin